Shopify/buy-button-js/docs/customization/index.md

 ### `classes`

 Determines class names added to elements within components.
 Unlikely you will need to edit these unless you are opting out of the iframe sandboxing.

 **Type**: Object

 **Default values**: dependent on component.
-[View source](TODO).
+[View defaults](https://github.com/Shopify/buybutton-js/blob/master/src/defaults/components.js).

 ### `templates`
 Determines the HTML for each element.
 Templates are specified as strings using the [Hogan](http://twitter.github.io/hogan.js/) templating engine, which implements the [Mustache](https://mustache.github.io/) syntax.